programmerfriend/programmerfriend.github.io/_posts/2019-10-21-rabbit-mq-retry.md

 When you define a TTL (Time-to-live) on a queue, it will drop messages which have been kept for longer than the defined TTL.

 #### Dead-Lettering
-DLE (Dead Letter Exchanges) and DLQ (Dead-Letter-Queues) are both something you can configure as policy for all queues or manually per queue.
+DLE (Dead Letter Exchanges) and DLQ (Dead-Letter-Queues) are both something you can configure as a policy for all queues or manually per queue.
 Dead-Lettering defines what should happen with messages that get rejected by a consumer.
 When RabbitMQ uses the dead-letter-mechanic, it passes the message to a specific exchange and/or routing-key and adds some meta-data about the dead-letter-process (e.g. how often the message was already dead-lettered).

 #### Poison Messages
 Poison Messages are messages that can not get consumed and cause havoc in your system.
-In the worst case it is a message that crashes your consumer.
-If the listeners are not correctly configured it can happen that all clients try to consume the messages and instance after instance crashes.
+In the worst case, it is a message that crashes your consumer.
+If the listeners are not correctly configured all clients can try to consume the messages and instance after instance crashes.
 Poison Messages are one of the reasons why you should think about DLEs and DLQs.

 ### The principle